nextcloud/documentation/user_manual/pim/calendar.rst

 .. figure:: ../images/calendar_import.png
    :scale: 50

-Import your calendar as ical file using the files app.
+Import your calendar as iCal file using the files app.
 Just click on the calendar file to open the import dialog.
 You can import the calendar into a new calendar or into an already existing calendar.

-.. note:: If the progressbar does not work properly, the folder
+.. note:: If the progress bar does not work properly, the folder
           ``apps/calendar/import_tmp/`` has probably no write permission.

 Why is the calendar app asking for my current location?